Virtual Airlines - What are they ?

 FlyUK - a fictional British styled VA that has a variety of operating aircraft and routes, plus code shares, I have been a member of FlyUK now for 8 years.
 They have one of the simplest ACARs Flight Monitors I have used.
 And a great bunch of people.

-VAP AIR - my own fictional, British styled Private VA, we have sixteen aircraft and two Helicopters.
+VAP AIR - my own fictional, British styled Private VA, we have eight aircraft and two Helicopters.
 With only TWO pilots on staff, we fly leasing flights anywhere in the world, Long or Short/Medium haul.

-I have flown the 737 and all it's variants in the various Simulators for some years now, but today I fly mostly the PMDG 737-800 or the -900 and -900ER with occasional flights using the -600 and -700 now all in MSFS.
-Current hours = over 600
+I have flown the 737 and all it's variants in the various Simulators for some years now, but today I fly mostly the 737-800 or the -900 and -900ER with occasional flights using the -600 and -700 and in addition, I also have the Boeing 777-300ER (All from PMDG) now all in MSFS2024.

 Boeing 747-400 ...